MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-android.md

 - An ingestion key (see below for instructions on how to obtain)

 ## Step 1.
 Integrate the SDK into your application
-The process begins by selecting a workspace and downloading the Android SDK.
+The process begins by selecting a workspace, selecting the Android mobile platform, and downloading the Android SDK.

 - Use the workspace switcher in the left navigation pane to select your workspace.